What is the Local Digital History Lab?

 Will there be other similar projects in the future?

 Yes!
-There will be event focused on the creation of Lake Thunderbird in Spring 2017, with other events to follow.
+There will be event focused on the creation of Lake Thunderbird at the Pioneer Library East, with other events to follow.
 If you have any questions or would like to contribute to this project, please do not hesitate to contact us.